kristapsdz/oconfigure/README.md

 [htole32(3)](https://man.openbsd.org/htole32.3),
 [be32toh(3)](https://man.openbsd.org/be32toh.3), etc.
 On FreeBSD, however, these are in *sys/endian.h*.
-Mac OS X has its own functions in their own place.
+Mac OS X and SunOS have their own functions in their own places.

 The required invocation to use the endian functions is: